jina-ai/jina/.github/ISSUE_TEMPLATE/---found-a-bug-and-i-solved-it.md

 ---
 name: "\U0001F41E Found a Bug!"
-about: I met a problem!
-It is Jina’s bug and I’d like raise others attention.
+about: I have found a problem!
+It is Jina’s bug and I’d like to raise other's attention on it.
 title: ''
 labels: kind/bug
 assignees: ''